manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 ![Testing Boundaries]({{site.baseurl}}/assets/images/blog/testing-boundaries.png){:class="img-fluid rounded float" :height="auto" width="60%"}

-### The Problem with Managed Serverless
+### The Problem with Testing Serverless Workflow's
-Now that we have a firm grasp of the different types of testing, lets work through a real world example.
+Now that we have a firm grasp of the different types of testing, lets work through a real world example where we will see that relying only on unit and integration tests is not enough for even simple serverless workflow's.
 Given this demo
 workflow:

  1. We have some simple code running inside an AWS Lambda to get data from an api, do some processing with it, and publish